lang English

 Abstinence-no-sex-couple

-Sexual experimentation
+Sexual Experimentation

 With penetrative sex out of the window, partners explore other options to satisfy their sexual desires.
 “We are always trying something new for our pleasure.
 Just recently, we tried a sex toy and I love the sensations it gives me,” Samira* tells us.

-Strengthening love
+Strengthening Love

 For many, abstinence is also a gateway to learning more about each other.
 “I feel that our love is growing day by day.
 We talk a lot more and understand each other better and better,” Yasmine* says.